 Talking Regional Practice

 Facilitated by Michel Greenhalgh, Chair of the ACA Regional Working Group and Director at MCG Architects (Bunbury, WA), this session brings together practice leaders from across Australia.
-Our speakers will share firsthand experiences of establishing their studios, building strong client bases, and growing meaningful work within regional communities.
+Our speakers share firsthand experiences of establishing their studios, building strong client bases, and growing meaningful work within regional communities.

 Hear from Mike Sneyd (EKD Architects, Broome/Kununurra WA), Kristina Soggee (Livingstone Studio, Clare SA) and Mark Kennedy (Counterpoint, Townsville Qld) as they reflect on the decisions that shaped their practices and the strategies that have supported long‑term viability.